 Dr. Skye Barbic is a registered occupational therapist with a clinical sub-specialist interest is the rehabilitation of adults with serious mental illness.
 Her clinical training was at Queen’s University in Kingston, Ontario and she completed her doctoral studies at McGill University.
-Skye recently completed her a post-doctoral fellow at UBC in the Departments of Psychiatry and Occupational Science and Occupational Therapy, which followed her first post-doctoral fellowship, at the Centre for Addiction and Mental Health in Toronto where she applied her expertise in health outcomes measurement to the field of psychiatry and mental health rehabilitation.
-She is an active member of the health outcomes research community and was recently awarded the top New Investigator Award at the International Society of Quality of Life Research congress for her work in the application of modern measurement methods to understanding depression.
+Skye completed her post-doctoral fellow at UBC in the Departments of Psychiatry and Occupational Science and Occupational Therapy, which followed her first post-doctoral fellowship, at the Centre for Addiction and Mental Health in Toronto where she applied her expertise in health outcomes measurement to the field of psychiatry and mental health rehabilitation.
+She is an active member of the health outcomes research community and was awarded the top New Investigator Award at the International Society of Quality of Life Research congress for her work in the application of modern measurement methods to understanding depression.
 Skye has taught courses in occupational therapy and supervised students at the University of Toronto, McGill and Queen’s.
 She is passionate about her profession and her goal is to promote the role for occupational therapists as evidence based leaders in mental health rehabilitation and beyond.

 My scholarly interests build upon the foundation of work by the Mental Health Commission of Canada, which provides strategic direction and prioritization on where Canadian mental health services should focus effort and resources.
 Specifically, my plan focuses on three main priorities:

 (1) the assessment of recovery and well-being for people of all ages living with mental illness;